Joseph Moog

 Luxembourg Jazz Orchestra (LJO)Directed by Ernie Hammes

-This classic big band formation brings together some of Luxembourg's best jazz musicians with colleagues from the Greater Region, regularly hosting international guest musicians.
-The Luxembourg Jazz Orchestra emerged from the "Tribute To Big Band Jazz" project, which Ernie Hammes launched in 1993 for the "Printemps Musical" festival in Luxembourg.
+This classic big band formation brings together some of Luxembourg's finest jazz musicians with their colleagues from the Greater Region, regularly hosting international guest musicians.
+The Luxembourg Jazz Orchestra originated from the "Tribute To Big Band Jazz" project, which Ernie Hammes launched in 1993 for the "Printemps musical" festival in Luxembourg.
 The big band consists of five saxophones, four trumpets, four trombones, and a rhythm section.
-Its repertoire ranges from timeless jazz originals by Count Basie, Duke Ellington, and Dizzy Gillespie, to name just a few, to cutting-edge works and original compositions by its musicians.
+Their repertoire ranges from timeless jazz originals by Count Basie, Duke Ellington, and Dizzy Gillespie, to name just a few, to the most modern works and original compositions by its musicians.

-The concerts took place in the auditoriums of the Luxembourg Philharmonie, the Luxembourg City Conservatoire, and the CAPE (City of Ettelbruck), as well as in many different cultural centers in Luxembourg and the Greater Region.
-The LJO has also been a frequent guest at the Luxembourg City Blues and Jazz Rally.
+The concerts took place in the auditoriums of the Philharmonie Luxembourg, the Luxembourg City Conservatory, and the CAPE (City of Ettelbruck), as well as in many different cultural centers in Luxembourg and the Greater Region.
+The LJO has also frequently performed at the Luxembourg City Blues and Jazz Rally.

-The LJO's participation in the official award ceremony for the European Jazz Trophy "Euro Django 2007" is also worthy of note.
-In 2008, the orchestra performed the Jazz Requiem by (and in this case with) Nils Lindberg at the Philharmonie with the Saint-Michel Choir.
-In 2015 and 2016, the orchestra participated in the "Queen Swings" project by Luxembourg singer Serge Schonkert.
-The LJO also received great enthusiasm in 2019 when it participated in the "Jazz for Kids" project at the Philharmonie in Luxembourg.Unfortunately, 2020 was a year of silence for the orchestra...and yet the Big Band is looking confidently into the near and distant future: In April 2022, the LJO will play the opening concert for the international competition for big bands in the theater of the city of Esch-sur-Alzette.
+The LJO's participation in the official ceremony for the awarding of the European Jazz Trophy "Euro Django 2007" also deserves special mention.
+Together with the "Saint-Michel" Choir, they performed Nils Lindberg's Jazz Requiem at the Philharmonie in 2008.
+In 2015 and 2016, the orchestra participated in the "Queen Swings" project by Luxembourgish singer Serge Schonkert.
+The LJO also garnered great enthusiasm in 2019 for its participation in the "Jazz for Kids" project at the Philharmonie in Luxembourg.Unfortunately, 2020 became a year of silence for the orchestra…and yet the Big Band looks confidently to the near and distant future: In April 2022, the LJO will play the opening concert for the international competition for Big Bands in the theater of the city of Esch-sur-Alzette.

 The Luxembourg Jazz Orchestra is supported by the Luxembourg Ministry of Culture.

-He can be heard on many recordings; his last CD, "Evolution," was released in 2018.
-The highlight of his compositional work was the premiere of his work (commissioned by the Ministry of Culture) during the civil ceremony in the Philharmonie on the occasion of Luxembourg's national holiday in 2019.
+He can be heard on many recordings; his latest CD, "Evolution," was released in 2018.
+The highlight of his compositional work was the world premiere of his piece (commissioned by the Ministry of Culture) during the civil ceremony at the Philharmonie on the occasion of Luxembourg's National Day in 2019.

-impressively synchronized flight maneuvers: Numerous individuals form a preciseorganized swarm that reacts quickly and sensitively to each other.
-Through concentratedObserving more distant flock members, migratory birds can begin
+Impressively synchronized flight maneuvers: Numerous individuals form a precise formation.an organized swarm that reacts quickly and sensitively to one another.
+Through concentratedObserving more distant flock members can help migratory birds to begin

-Guess changes of direction or formation – much like the orchestra musicianspay attention to their colleagues while playing.
+Anticipating changes in direction or formation – much like the orchestral musicians do.Pay attention to your colleagues while playing.

-Michael Francis - Chief Conductor of the German State Philharmonic Orchestra Rhineland-Palatinate
+Michael Francis - Chief Conductor, German State Philharmonic Orchestra of Rhineland-Palatinate

-He has worked with soloists such as Lang Lang, Arcadi Volodos, Emanuel Ax, Itzhak Perlman, ChristianTetzlaff, Anne-Sophie Mutter, Håkan Hardenberger, Truls Mørk, Ian Bostridge, Sting and RufusWainwright worked together
+He worked with soloists such as Lang Lang, Arcadi Volodos, Emanuel Ax, Itzhak Perlman, ChristianTetzlaff, Anne-Sophie Mutter, Håkan Hardenberger, Truls Mørk, Ian Bostridge, Sting and RufusWainwright collaborated